CSoC-2020/Project-DEVELOP-BLOG-WEBSITE/README.md

 CONNECTING TO DATABASE AND HOSTING ON WEB
 As till now our Blog holds Data, now we will connect it with a Database. • MONGO-DB We will be using MongoDB Clusters for database connection the language will be JS for database communication with our back-end. • HOSTING THE WEBSITE Finally, our last step would be deploying our JS coded back-end onto servers, but for obvious reasons we can’t afford large noisy CPU servers🤞 Therefore we host and rent other’s server(e.g. aws, GCP, Heroku, Bluehost and many more.
+ By the end of this project we will have a fully working Blog.